 The Obverse of the 2018 Half Dollar

-Gilroy Roberts’ Kennedy portrait remains unchanged, showing the president’s left-facing profile with enhanced striking quality.
-The date “2018” appears below Kennedy, with mint marks (“P,” “D,” or “S”) positioned right of his neck.
-LIBERTY arcs along the upper rim, while IN GOD WE TRUST flanks the portrait base.
+Gilroy Roberts’ Kennedy portrait shows the president’s left-facing profile with enhanced striking quality.
+The date “2018” appears below Kennedy, with the mint mark (“P,” “D,” or “S”) positioned to the right of his neck truncation.
+LIBERTY arcs along the upper rim, and IN GOD WE TRUST appears in smaller lettering flanking the portrait base.

 The Reverse of the 2018 Half Dollar

-Frank Gasparro’s heraldic eagle spreads its wings across the reverse, clutching olive branch and arrows while displaying the U.S. shield on its breast.
-E PLURIBUS UNUM flows on a banner above, with thirteen stars honoring the original colonies.
-Border inscriptions read UNITED STATES OF AMERICA and HALF DOLLAR, with Gasparro’s “FG” initials beneath the eagle’s right talon.
+Frank Gasparro’s heraldic eagle fills the reverse, wings spread wide, clutching an olive branch and a bundle of arrows.
+A shield sits on the eagle’s breast, and 13 stars honor the original colonies.
+The inscriptions UNITED STATES OF AMERICA and HALF DOLLAR frame the design, and Gasparro’s “FG” initials appear beneath the eagle’s right talon.

 2018 Half Dollar Mintage & Survival Data